Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 		- A centralized work environment is a traditional setup where all employees work from a single location or office.
 ~ Decentralized Environment
 		- A decentralized work environment is a system where different departments or teams work from separate, independent locations but not necessarily from home.
-~ Collaborative Environment
+		- Decentralized is a network design that involves distributing the control and authority among multiple nodes or entities ~ Collaborative Environment
 		- A collaborative environment is setup prioritizing team collaborations, often involving open spaces and group project areas but not focused on location.
 ~ Configuration Management